 FBI Agent Salary

 While the Bureau of Labor Statistics, one of the best organizations for salary information, does not compile data on “FBI agents” specifically, they do have a list of information on “Police and Detectives,” a category that would apply to most FBI agents.
-According to the BLS, these people make an average of $58,630 a year.
-Detectives and criminal investigators made an average of $79,870 a year.
+According to the BLS, these people make an average of $63,380 a year.
+Detectives and criminal investigators made an average of $85,020 a year.
+While these are averages for many in law enforcement, FBI agents, in general, are on the higher side of this scale.

-Even newly-minted FBI agents make a very comfortable salary, earning over $50,000 when you take into account pay for the 20-week training course and the beginning salary.
+Even newly-minted FBI agents make a very comfortable salary, earning around $60,000 when you take into account pay for the 20-week training course, the beginning salary, and cost of living differential.

 Closely Related Careers

 There are hundreds of different career options that are closely related to working as an FBI agent.
 These include different law enforcement organizations, both at a local and national level, and security and investigation jobs.
-Jobs closely linked to FBI agents include police officers, private investigators, game wardens, and correctional officers.
-Of course, there is also the options of moving up into the FBI, into positions that include intelligence analysts and leadership roles.
+Jobs closely linked to FBI agents include police officers, sheriffs, private investigators, game wardens, cybersecurity experts, and correctional officers.
+If you have been preparing for a career as a special agent, you may find yourself more attracted to a related career, perhaps working for a large corporation or nonprofit organization, protecting the financial, legal, or human rights of Americans.
+And of course, there is also the option of moving up into the FBI after working in one of these jobs, into positions that include intelligence analysts and leadership roles.

 FBI Agent: A Rewarding Career if You Earn the Honor